Close

 Cats need a protein-packed diet with moderate fat and very few carbohydrates.
 They require more than a dozen essential nutrients, including amino acids, vitamins, and minerals.

 Reading cat food labels is easier once you know what to look for.
-PetHealthMD’s label guide breaks it down for you.
-Make sure their food meet AAFCO standards, and always check the first five ingredients—these should include high-quality proteins like chicken, fish, or turkey.
+Make sure their food meets AAFCO standards, and always check the first five ingredients—these should include high-quality proteins like chicken, fish, or turkey.

 Yes!
 Cats have varying nutritional demands as they mature, much like people.
-For growth, kittens require more calories and protein, but older cats may require nutrients that support joint health and weight maintenance.
-PetHealthMD provides expert-backed recommendations tailored to your cat’s life stage.
+For growth, kittens require more calories and protein, while older cats may need nutrients that support joint health and weight maintenance.

 Kittens should eat food specifically formulated for their growth and development.
 Adult cat food doesn’t provide the necessary nutrients kittens need, such as extra protein and fats.
 Transition to adult food around 12 months of age.